IPU Logo INTER-PARLIAMENTARY UNION

 Electoral law 16 April 1996

-Constituencies - 8 multi-member ordinary constituencies corresponding to regions and the metropolitan area of the capital Niamey (105 Deputies)
+Constituencies - Eight multi-member ordinary constituencies corresponding to the country's regions and the metropolitan area of the capital Niamey (158 members in total);

-- 8 special constituencies to ensure the representation of national minority communities (8 Deputies)
+- Eight special constituencies to ensure representation of national minority communities (8 members);

-Voting system Proportional: - party-list proportional representation system using the simple quotient and the rule of the highest average for normal constituencies.
-Each list contains as many names as there are seats to be filled in the constituency.
+- List Proportional Representation, using the simple quotient and a highest average method for ordinary constituencies.
+Each list contains as many names as there are seats to be filled in the constituency;

 Voting is not compulsory.

-Voter requirements - age: 18 years or married
+Voter requirements - Age: 18 years old or married;

-- disqualifications: conviction for crime, imprisonment for one year or more, insanity, undischarged bankruptcy, interdiction, contempt of court
+Disqualifications: conviction for crime, imprisonment for one year or more, insanity, undischarged bankruptcy, prohibition, contempt of court.

 CANDIDATES

-- candidatures submitted 45 days prior to polling
+- Candidatures to be submitted 45 days before polling day.

 LAST ELECTIONS